Agent Groups

 For example, consider the scenario where a single logical WarpStream cluster is "flexed" across multiple VPCs, regions, or even cloud providers:

-For example, in the diagram above producer and consumer clients running in vpc_1
+In the diagram above producer and consumer clients running in vpc_1

 will only ever connect to Agents running in group_vpc_1